karlr42/angular-copyright/README.md

-An Angular directice for generating copyright notices(for footers, etc.).
+An Angular directive for generating copyright notices(for footers, etc.).

 Takes the form